 With many new manufacturers entering the electric dirt bike scene, Talaria can no longer be called the ‘newbie’.
 The company has been around for some time, and although it will still never have as many years of real-life testing as the Surron, enough time has passed to find the usual problems.

-Before you read this article, a few things need to be pointed out.
-Here at GritShift, you’ll find heavily modded bikes.
-E-motos that are built for MX tracks.
+A few things need to be pointed out before we get any further.
+Here at GritShift, you’ll find heavily modded bikes, mainly with our in-house made parts that have gone through a crazy amount of testing.
+E-motos that are built for pushing boundaries.
 Ridden by riders who enjoy spending time in the air (and mostly landing with finesse).
 This means we’ll do our best to be objective, but we don’t have stock e-motos to compare with.

 What we do have is some of the hardest-riding staff around, putting the Sting through paces it almost definitely wasn’t designed to go through.

-Additionally, we all take our e-motos seriously, and keep, as a minimum, to the maintenance schedule.
+Additionally, we love having fun, but we do take e-moto maintenance seriously.
 It is vitally important to ensure all servicing is done at the right times.
 Check your user manual, or if you’ve misplaced it, here is a copy.
 (External Link) It lists inspection intervals, when to change parts, and will be your best bet to keep your Talaria running smoothly.

 If you’re looking for a general review of the Talaria Sting (MX3), read this article here.